klauck/demo_dbs_internals/README.md

 **6. Open the Container Shell**

-Open a shell in the container, e.g., for inspecting created files by PostgreSQL
+Open a shell in the container, e.g., for inspecting the created files by PostgreSQL

 ```
 docker exec -it demo_postgres bash